gusriobr/vineyard-detector/README.md

 | Layer 9 filter activations|

 ## Iteration 3, increase patch size
 As seen in iteration 2, the size of the image significantly affects the performance of the convnet.
-The resing layer added in iteration 2 widens the image to allow deeper layers to have enough activation field to generate patterns, but it doesn't really widen the source information, the patch information is the same.
+The resizing layer added in iteration 2 widens the image to allow deeper layers to have enough activation field to generate patterns, but it doesn't really increase the information, the patch information is the same.
 In this iteration we generate a new dataset taking 64x64px as patch size.
 This has the drawback of a loss in prediction in the final prediction.
-Keep in mind that the objective of the model is to predict areas with vineyards, by expanding the patch from 48px2 to 64px2 we increase the real prediction area from 12m2 to 16m2, which will lead to less precision in the final segmentation of the image.
+Keep in mind that the objective of this model is to predict areas with vineyards, by expanding the patch from 48px2 to 64px2 we increase the real prediction area from 12m2 to 16m2, which will lead to less precision in the final segmentation of the image.

-Increa

 **Final results**
+Increasing the patch size has improved the performance in a 0.01% - 0.001% depending on the model.

 | model| loss| accuracy| val_loss| val_accuracy |
 | -----| ----| --------| -------| ---------- |